 If you want to overwrite the existing version of each image with its converted version automatically, then select the Advanced button below the Options button.
 In the MISCELLANOUS section, tick Overwrite existing files, then select OK.
 If you choose to overwrite the original files, make sure you don’t also select Delete original files after conversion, as this combination will remove your converted images entirely.

 Once all of these settings are selected, click Start Batch to start converting images.
 (Or test it on a smaller set of images first, if you prefer).
 If you chose to overwrite the original images with the converted ones, you’ll see warning messages like the one below.
 However, Irfanview will go ahead and overwrite the old images as requested.
 Once the process is complete, you should see the list of files, warnings, and errors at the bottom.
-If any files have true errors, check the warning messages to see what the error is.
+If any files have errors, check the warning messages to see what the error is.
 If there are no error messages, then you can now re-embed these converted art files into your music.

-Following this combination of steps made all of the tags and album art display correctly on my MP3 player.
+Following this combination of steps made all tags and album art display correctly on my MP3 player.
 For me at least, the baseline JPG element was so unintuitve that it made the whole issue seem random.
-Beacuse of that, I’m glad that I could find logical answers from people who had already solved the individual steps, and that I could then combine these steps into a working system.
+Because of that, I’m glad that I could find logical answers from people who had already solved the individual steps, and that I could then combine these steps into a working system.

 So in theory, I’ve solved this question and now don’t need to ask it again … I guess that means a new question will soon appear.